Close

 Essential Oils (When Used Safely)

 Pre-diluted products specifically formulated for dogs reduce the risk of adverse side effects.
-These ready-to-use products eliminate the need for mixing, understanding proper dosing, etc. Although not FDA-approved, talk to your holistic veterinarian about the application and their recommendations.
+These ready-to-use products eliminate the need for mixing and understanding proper dosing.
+Always monitor your dog’s skin and start with a patch test of a tiny area.

 Herbal Flea Collars